Principle of operation

 General technical data

-- Servo-motor driven two-axis DSLR camera mount with built-in microcomputer and wireless networking with an internal Linux operating system
+- Servo-motor driven two-axis DSLR camera mount with built-in microcomputer and wireless networking

 - Can use Canon EOS 5Ds, 5Ds R, 5D Mark II, 5D Mark III, 5D Mark IV or 6D